Is it lawful for carers and others working with someone with a “mental impairment” to help them to access and pay f… https://t.co/AmHLmi8uau

 Services for other solicitors

-Our Court of Protection service is also available to other firms of solicitors conducting personal injury or clinical negligence claims.
+Our Court of Protection service is also available to clients of other firms of solicitors conducting personal injury or clinical negligence claims.

-We are happy to accept instructions to estimate future Court of Protection costs, whether or not we are appointed as Deputy.
-To do this, we draw on our extensive expertise and data that we have collected for over a decade..
+We are happy to accept instructions to act as an expert witness and provide reports dealing with Court of Protection costs to assist in valuing cases.
+To do this, we draw on our extensive expertise and data that we have gathered over many years.

 For advice regarding Court of Protection cases, please telephone us on 0800 027 2557 or complete the online enquiry form on this page, enabling us to get in touch with you.